Skip to main content

 Nominations for the Islam in Africa Book Award may be made by authors or by publishers, who may nominate as many separate titles each year as they desire.

-For the 2026 Award cycle, books with a 2024 or 2025 copyright are eligible.
+For the 2026 Award cycle, books with a 2024 or 2025 copyright date are eligible.
 From 2027 on, only books with a copyright date in the previous calendar year are eligible.

 Books may be submitted in electronic format or hard copy.
 Submit three hard copies or an electronic copy to the contact listed below, along with the nomination form.